nf-core/taxprofiler/docs/usage/tutorials.md

 #### Melon custom database

-melon does not provide the ability to construct custom databases.
+Melon does not provide the ability to construct custom databases.
 Therefore we recommend to use the the prebuilt database of marker genes provided by the developers.

 melon provides a pre-built database for long-read metagenomic data.
 A NCBI or a GTDB database can be used to build the database.